OCA/manufacture/quality_control_mrp/README.rst

 MRP extension for quality control
 =================================

-This module defines a trigger that creates inspections when a production order is made.
+This module defines a trigger that creates quality control inspections when a production order is finished.

-It also adds some shortcuts on production orders to these inspections.
+It also adds the shortcuts related to these inspections on production orders.

 Contributors
 ------------

 * Pedro M. Baeza <pedro.baeza@serviciobaeza.com>